emtneutrino/races/README.md

 - Once everyone who wants to join your registered race have joined, you can start the race.
 Multiple races can be started simultaneously by different players.
 Type **`/races start 10`** to start the race with a delay of 10 seconds before the actual start.
 If you do not specify a delay, the default is 30 seconds.
 The minimum delay allowed is 5 seconds.
 Any vehicles the players are in will be frozen until after the delay expires.
 After the race has started, your race advertisement will be removed from all players.
 The position of all human players and AI drivers will show up as green blips on the minimap and waypoint map.

-- The current race waypoint will have a yellow cylinder checkpoint appear in the world.
-It will have an arrow indicating the direction of the next waypoint.
+- The current race waypoint will have a yellow cylinder checkpoint in the world and a yellow blip on the minimap.
+The checkpoint will have an arrow indicating the direction of the next waypoint.
 If a restricted vehicle or vehicle class was specified at the race registration waypoint, you will need to be in the restricted vehicle or a vehicle of the specified class when passing the waypoint to make the next waypoint appear.
 If a restricted vehicle or vehicle class was not specified, you can pass the waypoint in any vehicle or on foot to make the next waypoint appear.
 Once you pass the waypoint, it will disappear, a sound will play and the next waypoint will appear in the world.
 Only the next three waypoints will be shown on the minimap at a time.
 A blue route will be shown in your minimap to the current race waypoint.
 Once you pass the current waypoint, it will disappear on the minimap and the next third waypoint along the route will appear on the minimap.
 Once you leave or finish the race, all the race waypoints will reappear on the minimap.

 - Your current position, lap, waypoint, lap time, best lap time, total time, vehicle name and speed will display.
 If someone has already finished the race, a DNF timeout will also appear.